 The last time I was going through immigration, the Immigration Officer was cheering on Usain Bolt.
 As a Jamaican, you gotta love this country.
 In fact, Jamaica also has a really good relationship with Brazil.

-2.CubaThis is only 90-miles away from Jamaica and a total opposite to what we are used to.
+Cuba is only 90-miles away from Jamaica and a total opposite of what we are used to.
 If you want to feel as if you are back in the 1950’s, add Cuba to your list of visa-hassle-free countries to visit.

 I plan to re-visit soon, and the next time I do I plan to indulge myself more into some sweet Cuban salsa.
 The music and dance are great here; not to mention the history.